NREL/EnergyPlus/design/FY2019/AirSource_EIR_WaterHeatPump.md

 ## Overview

-Since there is an already-existing EIR-WWHP model, this work should integrated with it rather than createing a new object.
+Since there is an already-existing EIR-WWHP model, this work should integrated with it rather than creating a new object.
 The current object is:

 - HeatPump:WaterToWater:EIR:(Cooling/Heating)